 3. What is your favourite medium and why?

 Every illustration I start with my favourite Lamy fountain pen

 with black ink.
-Those simple black and white sketches are always a starting point to my art.
-I could never achieve the same effect if I would start straight in the computer.
+Those simple black and white sketches are always a starting point in my art.
+I could never achieve the same effect if I would start straight at the computer.
 Lines made by hand with the pen on the paper always have this unique “human” touch and special (I hope) character.

 4. What is your artistic process like?